Porthoustock: Economy

 Aram Resources' West of England Quarry is adjacent to Porthoustock village.
-The quarry works a dark green diorite rock mass and has its own wharf allowing the loading of aggregates directly from the quarry to ships.
+The quarry works a dark green gabbro rock mass and has its own wharf allowing the loading of aggregates directly from the quarry to ships.
 The wharf is protected from the prevailing southwesterly Atlantic weather systems, ensuring minimal disruption to ship loading.

 Diving

 Porthoustock is a popular launching beach for divers en route to The Manacles and instruction in diving is available.